-This section describes the three (3) types of Administrative Activities that the Department has determined a set maximum allowance be available for request to support the administration and some development soft costs associated with administering a NAHTF award.
-These activities are optional for applicants to request and are available to all Housing Development projects.
+This section describes the three (3) types of Administrative Activities that the Department has determined to set a maximum allowance be made available for request to support the administration and some development soft costs associated with administering a NAHTF award.
+These activities are optional for applicants to request and are available for all Housing Development projects.

 Technical Assistance awards do not include budgets for General Administration, Housing Management, or Lead-Based Testing.
-Therefore, the guidance below is specific to Housing Development applications only.
+Therefore, the guidance below is specific to Housing

+Development applications only.